apache/trafficserver/doc/admin-guide/files/ip_allow.config.en.rst

     dest_ip=<range of IP addresses> action=<action> [method=<list of methods separated by '|'>]

 For ``src_ip`` the remote inbound connection address, i.e. the IP address of the client, is checked against the specified range of IP addresses.
-For ``dst_ip`` the outbound remote address (i.e. the IP address to which |TS| connects) is checked against the specified IP address range.
+For ``dest_ip`` the outbound remote address (i.e. the IP address to which |TS| connects) is checked against the specified IP address range.

 Range specifications can be IPv4 or IPv6, but any single range must be one or the other.
 Ranges can